Let's face it, SaaS content marketing is tough

 Gated vs ungated content for SaaS

-Gated content is any piece of content in any format that can be accessed only after you’ve provided the required information.
-This information could be anything from email address to phone number and home address, or in some cases, a combination of those information.
+Gated content is any piece of content in any format that can be accessed only after you've provided the required information.
+This information could be anything from email address to phone number and home address, or in some cases, a combination of that information.

 Ungated content is the exact opposite: it's free.

 Businesses use gated content for filtering leads.
-It’s a tactic that ensures you get more marketing qualified leads.
-However, privacy issues and the proliferation of content has created a dip in this marketing tactic.
+It's a tactic that ensures you get more marketing qualified leads.
+However, privacy issues and the proliferation of content have created a dip in this marketing tactic.